coder745/josh_website/index.md

         <article>
             <h2>
             My name is <span><a href='/me'>Josh</a></span>.
 I am a Web Developer.
-Here I write about web development and my tech projects.
+Here I write about web development and my current tech projects.
 Check out my <a href='/thoughts'>Blog</a> to see what I am writing or my <a href='/projects'>Projects</a> to see what I am building.
             </h2>